 For youth, let’s scale it back to running every street in their neighborhood, a few blocks each day.
 Or running in every park or at every school playground in the city.
 For youth, parks and playgrounds might be better than streets.
 It can be any size park, even running laps in parks as little as just a few acres.
 Miniparks, those too small for teens, could be perfect for little brothers and sisters who do not want to be left out.

 Work with your young runner to identify maybe 10 to 15 special runs with the goal being to complete all the runs before a certain date.
 Print a list of the runs and place it on the refrigerator as a reminder.
 Check off each run as it is completed.
 Maybe a destination run -- ending somewhere special -- or a “map run” where the runner is given written directions or a map that they need to follow to get from point A to point B. Another is a simple five-minute run but repeated once every hour.
-Whatever number of runs they finish in succession becomes their PR to be challenged the next time.
+Whatever number of hourly runs they finish becomes their PR to be challenged the next time.

 Others can be workouts like running a loop around a park or school playground finishing with a trip across the horizontal ladder (monkey bars) and a sprint to the finish.
 Recover, and do it again, maybe four more times.
 Or, as a backup in case of rain on a weekend, alternating running and walking laps on an upper floor of an empty downtown parking garage.
 The ramps between floors can make it a hill workout.
 For this run, it is a good idea to have a parent along, watching and listening for the occasional vehicle entering the garage below.